Backlash after newspaper reports on United passenger's background

 "Why are unrelated past facts about this private citizen's life now newsworthy for digging up and publishing?" asked The Intercept's Glenn Greenwald.

-The story was written by Morgan Watkins, a state enterprise reporter for the Courier-Journal, who declined to comment for this story.
+The story was written by Morgan Watkins, a state enterprise reporter for the Courier-Journal, who referred requests for comment to Joel Christopher, the executive editor of the Courier-Journal.

 Watkins' article was denounced by a number of journalists as essentially running interference for a company currently enduring both a public relations nightmare and a dip on the stock market.
 Eater executive editor Helen Rosner tweeted that "Reporters like [Watkins] are propagandists complicit in state violence.
 A low-rent Leni Reifenstahl who history will utterly forget."

-Joel Christopher, the executive editor of the Courier-Journal, called the idea that Watkins was helping United a "ridiculous criticism."
+Christopher called the idea that Watkins was helping United a "ridiculous criticism."

 In a phone interview on Tuesday, Christopher stood by the story, saying it was a valid subject as Dao's story is known to the paper's local audience.
 But Christopher also acknowledged that the initial version of the story did not clearly establish Dao's connection to the local audience.